mavryk-network/The-Validator-Station/README.md

 This repository provides everything you need to bootstrap and run Validator Nodes (bakers) on the Mavryk Blockchain, using Docker Compose, Kubernetes (Helm), or native system packages.

+## ⚠️ Fedora Package Disclaimer

+**Fedora packages are currently broken and cannot be used at this time.** The packages in the Mavryk Dynamics COPR repository need to be fixed before they can be used for validator node deployment.
+Please use Docker Compose, Kubernetes, or Ubuntu packages instead.

 See the full onboarding guide: https://mavrykdynamics.notion.site/validator-onboarding-guide

 ## Protocol and Testnet Disclaimer